9 min read

 Customer service can help farms learn more about their customers’ problems to better position themselves and avoid the frustration of unanswered questions.

-With so many websites and e-commerce options available, farms often need to pay more attention to shopping around and wasting time, resources, and money figuring out which is best for them.
+With so many farm e-commerce platforms available, farms often need to pay more attention to shopping around and wasting time, resources, and money figuring out which is best for them.
 The platform chosen directly impacts customers' experiences and the scalability of online sales for the farm.
 Farms need to understand their goals and reasons for launching an online store so they don’t get distracted by the long lists of features each platform has to offer.

 Luckily, Local Line already has 8,000+ farmers successfully selling their products online and growing their businesses.
 We’ve received their feedback, listened to their desired features, and designed our platform to best set them up for online success.